projectchrono/chrono/doxygen/documentation/manual/links.md

 A Chrono body can be constrained in its relative motion with respect to a different body or ground.
 This is achieved by using ChLink classes.
-From the @ref chrono::ChLink class various set of links are derived.
+From the @ref chrono::ChLink class various sets of links are derived.
 The most noticeable are those derived from:
-- @ref chrono::ChLinkMate: more efficient, however they do not implement limits and only few of them can have an imposed motion;
+- @ref chrono::ChLinkMate : more efficient, however they do not implement limits and only few of them can have an imposed motion;
-- @ref chrono::ChLinkLock: more general, the relative motion can be limited within boundaries, the motion can be imposed, forces and relative displacements can easily be retrieved; it is possible to specify a constraint over points that are _moving_ respect to the body reference frame.
+- @ref chrono::ChLinkLock : more general, the relative motion can be limited within boundaries, forces and relative displacements can easily be retrieved; it is possible to specify a constraint over points that are _moving_ respect to the body reference frame;
-- @ref chrono::ChLinkMotor; ChLinkMate derived joints  with included actuation;
+- @ref chrono::ChLinkMotor : ChLinkMate derived joints with included actuation.

 Thus, some of the ChLinkMate and ChLinkLock derived classes may overlap.
 The latter being more flexible, the first more efficient.
 Because of this, the ChLinkMate version should be preferred, in general.